-In 1967, the Museum of Modern Art (MoMA) in New York hosted an exhibition that would leave an indelible mark on the world of photography.
-Titled “New Documents,” this showcase was not just another exhibition; it was a bold declaration of the power of documentary photography and its potential to transcend mere observation.
-Curated by John Szarkowski, the exhibition featured the works of three photographers: Diane Arbus, Lee Friedlander, and Garry Winogrand.
-Each brought their unique perspective to the forefront, challenging viewers to engage with the world around them in new and profound ways.
+In 1967, the Museum of Modern Art (MoMA) in New York opened a photography exhibition that would leave an indelible mark on the medium.
+Titled “New Documents” it was not just another display of photographs but a bold declaration of what documentary photography could be.
+Curated by John Szarkowski, the exhibition brought together three photographers – Diane Arbus, Lee Friedlander, and Garry Winogrand – each with a unique visual voice.
+Their images challenged viewers to engage with everyday life in new and profound ways, signaling a shift in the purpose and perception of documentary photography[^1].

 Introduction to New Documents